INDEPENDENT AUDITORS REPORT

 QUALIFIED OPINION

-We have audited the accompanying Standalone Financial Statements of 63 moons technologies limited (hereinafter referred as "the Company"), which comprise the Balance Sheet as at March 31, 2023, the Statement of Profit and Loss (including other comprehensive income), the Statement of Cash Flows and the Statement of Changes In Equity for the year then ended and notes to the Standalone Financial Statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying Standalone Financial Statements of 63 moons technologies limited (hereinafter referred as "the Company"), which comprise the Balance Sheet as at 31 March, 2024, the Statement of Profit and Loss (including other comprehensive income), the Statement of Cash Flows and the Statement of Changes In Equity for the year then ended and notes to the Standalone Financial Statements, including a summary of material and significant accounting policies and other explanatory information.

 BASIS FOR QUALIFIED OPINION

-As stated by the Management of the Company in Note 48 to the Standalone Financial Statements, Civil Suits have been filed against the Company in relation to event occurred on National Spot Exchange Limited trading platform.
+As stated by the Management of the Company in Note 47 (a) to the Standalone financial statements, Civil Suits have been filed against the Company in relation to event occurred on National Spot Exchange Limited trading platform.
 These matters are pending at various stages of adjudication.
 As stated in the said note, the management of the Company does not foresee that the parties who have filed Civil Suits would be able to sustain any claim against the Company.
-In addition, as stated by the management in note 48, 49 and 50 to the Standalone Financial Statements, there are First Information Reports ("FIR") / complaints/ charge-sheets / orders / notices registered / received against various parties including the Company from/ with the Economic Offences Wing of the Mumbai Police (EOW), Central Bureau of Investigation (CBI), Home Department - Government of Maharashtra under MPID Act, the Directorate of Enforcement and the Serious Fraud Investigation Office (SFIO).
-Above matters are pending at various stages of adjudication/ investigation.
-(Refer Note 48 ,49 and 50).
-In this regard, the Management and those charged with Governance have represented to us that other than as stated in the said notes to the Standalone Financial Statements, there are no claims, litigations, potential settlements involving the Company directly or indirectly which require adjustments to / disclosures in the Standalone Financial Statements and that the ability of the Company to continue as a going concern entity and to carry out its day-to-day operations / activities is not seriously affected due to any such FIR / complaints / charge-sheets / orders / notices / reports as aforesaid.
+In addition, as stated by the management in Note 47 (b, c, d, e) to the Standalone financial statements, there are First Information Reports ("FIR")/ complaints/ charge-sheets/ orders/ notices registered/ received against various parties including the Company from/ with the Economic Offences Wing of the Mumbai Police (EOW), Central Bureau of Investigation (CBI), Home Department - Government of Maharashtra under MPID Act, the Directorate of Enforcement and the Serious Fraud Investigation Office (SFIO).
+Above matters are pending at various stages of adjudication/investigation.

-Accordingly, in view of above representations regarding legal matters at various stages of adjudication and ongoing investigations / matters, the outcome of which is not known and is uncertain at this stage, we are unable to comment on the consequential impact in respect of the same on the Standalone Financial Statements for the year ended March 31, 2023.
+Accordingly, in view of above representations regarding legal matters at various stages of adjudication and ongoing investigations/ matters, the outcome of which is not known and is uncertain at this stage, we are unable to comment on the consequential impact in respect of the same on the Standalone Financial Statements for the year ended 31 March, 2024.

 We conducted our audit in accordance with the Standards on Auditing (hereinafter referred as "SAs") specified under section 143(10) of the Act.
 Our responsibilities under those SAs are further described in the Auditors responsibilities for the audit of the Standalone Financial Statements section of our report.
 We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India ("ICAI") together with the ethical requirements that are relevant to our audit of the Standalone Financial Statements under the provisions of the Act and the Rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAIs Code of Ethics.